vanowm/FireTray/README.md

-FireRray - patched for KDE
+FireTray - patched for KDE
 =======

 Overview